• Skip to primary navigation

 However, the decor is what makes this restaurant so intriguing.
 Cool quotes from various philosophers, inventors, scientists, and social leaders adorn seemingly every surface.
 The aesthetic is basically “American scholar chic” with undercurrents of Southern patriotism and an emphasis on regional heritage cooking.
 (Looking at you, shrimp and grits!)
 The restaurant’s goal, moreover, is to be “as engaging for the mind as it is for the senses.”

 For breakfast, we like the “Magellan Eggs Benedict” and the “Sir Isaac Newton Omelet”.
 For lunch, dinner, and beyond, I’d opt for something light and fresh, like the Inca Super-Grain Salad or the Salmon with Quinoa and Broccoli.
-This is a great restaurant for people who want healthier options as well as hearty ones, as the many stretches to accommodate most preferences.
+This is a great restaurant for people who want healthier options as well as hearty ones, as the menu can accommodate most preferences.
 (There are also gluten-free options available.)

 Overall, the pricing is very reasonable for the experience and it’s super family-friendly.
 Just be sure to save room for the restaurant’s tasty vegan desserts, including items like Raspberry Hazelnut Torte and homemade sorbet.
 Both are as colorful as they are tasty.